US and Chinese defense chiefs hold first in-person talks since 2022 - KESQ

 The meeting, on the sidelines of an annual defense conference in Singapore, takes place against a fraught regional backdrop.
 Beijing – which wields the world’s largest navy – continues to aggressively assert disputed territorial claims in the East and South China Seas, while decrying Washington’s efforts to strengthen security ties with key allies like Japan, South Korea and the Philippines.

+The two leaders spoke following a period of weeks where regional tensions have been on show.

-China earlier this month staged major war games around Taiwan following the inauguration of the island’s new democratically elected president.
+China earlier this month staged major war games around Taiwan following the inauguration of the island’s new democratically elected president Lai Ching-te.
 China’s ruling Communist Party claims the self-governing democracy as its own, despite never having controlled it.

 Its Coast Guard in recent weeks has also fired water cannons and sought to counter Philippine vessels operating in disputed areas of the South China Sea, stoking already heightened tensions with a US treaty ally in the region.

+The two sides also discussed Russia’s war in Ukraine, with Austin indicating to China that there would be consequences if Beijing continues to support Russia militarily, a senior US defense official said after the meeting.

+The US defense chief “said quite clearly that if China’s support for Russia’s defense sector continues than the United States, with our allies, will have to take further measures,” the official said, while declining to detail what those measures would be.

-Austin is expected to raise concerns with Dong about China’s support for Russia, US officials said ahead of the meeting.
-Washington in recent weeks has said dual-use exports from China are bolstering Russia’s defense industrial base as it wages war in Ukraine, with US officials warning Beijing against providing Russia with any lethal equipment.
+Washington in recent weeks has said dual-use exports from China are bolstering Russia’s defense industrial base as it wages war in Ukraine and have warned Chinese counterparts against providing lethal aid.
+Dong said China, which claims neutrality in the conflict, had “honored our promise not to provide weapons to either side of the conflict” and has strict controls on dual-use exports, according to China’s spokesperson.

-Talks between Austin and Dong are not expected to see substantive progress towards resolving many entrenched issues between them.

-But their meeting is seen by international observers as a positive step toward enhancing dialogue that could help to avoid miscommunication or military mishap veering toward conflict.
+Austin also discussed US concerns about China’s nuclear buildup and cyber attacks on US critical infrastructure, a second US defense official said.

 Severed ties

-The face-to-face follows a call last month between Austin and Dong, who was appointed to his post in late December.
+The sit-down in Singapore follows a call last month between Austin and Dong, who was appointed to his post in late December.
 The call marked Austin’s first at-length conversation with a Chinese counterpart since November 2022.

 Beijing had largely suspended high-level military communications following a visit in August of that year from then-US House Speaker Nancy Pelosi to Taiwan, which sparked Beijing’s ire.